awsdocs/amazon-sns-developer-guide/doc_source/sns-fork-pipeline-as-subscriber.md

-# Using Amazon SNS for System\-to\-System Messaging with AWS Event Fork Pipelines as a Subscriber<a name="sns-fork-pipeline-as-subscriber"></a>
+# Using Amazon SNS for system\-to\-system messaging with AWS Event Fork Pipelines as a subscriber<a name="sns-fork-pipeline-as-subscriber"></a>

 You can use Amazon SNS to build event\-driven applications which use subscriber services to perform work automatically in response to events triggered by publisher services\.
 This architectural pattern can make services more reusable, interoperable, and scalable\.
 However, it can be labor\-intensive to fork the processing of events into pipelines that address common event handling requirements, such as event storage, backup, search, analytics, and replay\.